amytfang/CaseNote/docs/sample-state.md

     id: 1,
     start: 34,
     end: 50,
-    user: "user3",
+    author: { id: 3, username: "user3" }
-    text: "we conclude that these statutes cannot stand consistently with the Fourteenth Amendment",
+    annotated_content: "we conclude that these statutes cannot stand consistently with the Fourteenth Amendment",
     body: "this is a landmark case",
     votes: 6,
     created: "1 hour ago"